 The largest nerve in the human body is the sciatic nerve.

-It is located on each side of the lower spine and goes down through the buttocks at the back of the thigh and runs all the way to the foot.
+It is located on each side of the lower spine and goes down through the buttocks at the back of the thigh and runs to the foot.

 It connects the spinal cord with the muscles of the legs and feet.

-The pain or any neurological symptoms that are registered along the sciatic nerve is commonly known as sciatica, whose medical term is lumbar radiculopathy, which indicates that the symptoms originate with a radicular nerve in the spine.
+The pain or any neurological symptoms registered along the sciatic nerve are commonly known as sciatica, whose medical term is lumbar radiculopathy, which indicates that the symptoms originate with a spinal radicular nerve.

 Symptoms of sciatic nerve injury

-Numbness, tingling and / or burning or itching may also occur, which are also common symptoms of sciatica.
+Numbness, tingling, and burning or itching may also occur, which are common sciatica symptoms.

-Any problem that occurs in the lower part of the spine can affect one of the nerves that is injected into the sciatic nerve, causing the pain to radiate along that section of the nerve.
+Any problem in the lower part of the spine can affect one of the nerves injected into the sciatic nerve, causing the pain to radiate along that section of the nerve.